-The HealthSource RI SHOP may initiate disenrollment from coverage if the enrollee is no longer eligible for coverage.
-401 This includes the employer changing the employee's eligibility due to a change in employment status or another reason.
+HealthSource RI for Employers may initiate disenrollment from coverage if the enrollee is no longer eligible for coverage.
+This includes the employer changing the employee's eligibility due to a change in employment status or another reason.
 If an employee is terminated from coverage for any reason, the employee must be given a notice of termination including the reason for termination and the termination effective date.
-402 The employer must also notify the Exchange of the termination and the reason for termination.
+The employer must also notify the Exchange of the termination and the reason for termination.
 The employee may also have the right to enroll in coverage through COBRA or RI Extended Benefits, which are discussed in the appendix.